sergio7174/SerCheffReactNative/README.md

 ##  Key Features:

 - Choose Diferents Kinds of Recipes
-- See from Youtube th video Recipe
+- See from Youtube the video Recipe
-- Get the List of Elements and Preparition of Recipes
+- Get the List of Elements and preparation of Recipes
 - Choose Favorite Recipes